louvainlinux/LLNux-PostInst/README.md

 Please note that messages of this script are in French but translations from the previous version (10.10 is still available on webupd8) ;)

-Also, with the default options you'll use our local Ubuntu mirror...
+By default, the script will try to reach our local proxy/mirror.

 I want to add / change something
 --------------------------------

 You are welcome!
 Fork this repository ;)

-Matthieu Baerts - www.louvainlinux.be